ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 Operations marked `@atomic` are exempt from this constraint, as they execute uninterruptibly.

-Violations of this constraint render the opcode ineligible for use in interruptible contexts and will cause compilation failure unless explicitly overridden by a `@uninterruptible` annotation (not recommended for general use).
+Violations of this constraint render the opcode ineligible for use in interruptible contexts and will cause compilation failure.

 ---